pogasanov/clsite/README.md

 heroku run python app/manage.py createsuperuser
 ```

+Our `Procfile` for Heroku will run `python app/manage.py migrate`
-Occasionally, Heroku might prompt you to do run `makemigrations`,
+on Heroku automatically.
+Occasionally, Heroku might prompt you to
-in which case you should do:
+do run `makemigrations`, in which case you should do:

 ```
 heroku run python app/manage.py makemigrations